mongodb/docs-realm/source/mongodb/tables/query-role-configuration.rst

    * - | ``insert``
        | Boolean or Document
        | *Default:* ``true``
-     - A boolean or :doc:`JSON Expression </services/json-expressions>`
-       that evaluates to ``true`` if the role has permission to insert a new document into the collection.
+     - A boolean or :ref:`rule expression <expressions>` that evaluates to ``true`` if the role has permission to insert a new document into the collection.

        .. note::